 For example: If you have a keyframe on frame 1 which positions a layer on the far left of the screen, then another keyframe on frame 24 positioning the layer on the far right, HitFilm will animate the layer moving from left to right over the course of those 24 frames.

-Navigating through keyframes
+Navigating by keyframes

-Placing and removing individual keyframes
+Adding and removing keyframes

 Once a keyframe has been created you can make further adjustments to its position and behaviour.

-Keyframes can be selected using the select tool.
+Keyframes can be selected using the Select tool.
 Selected keyframes are highlighted in blue.